PurpleAvatar/test-website/website_pages/front_page.md

 ## Before this content
 Additional footnotes?[^add]
 Other text.[^footnote].
-I didn't think it was possible, but a space inbetween strings?[^spaced footnote]
+I didn't think it was possible, but a space inbetween strings?[^spacedfootnote]

 ## After this content